JetBrains-Research/pubtrends/README.md

 ## Deployment

 Deployment is done with docker-compose.
 It is configured to start three containers:
-* Gunicorn serving Flask app on HTTP port 80
+* Gunicorn serving Flask app on HTTPS port 443
 * Redis as a message proxy
 * Celery workers queue